Dhanushh2810/Codesprint/README.md

-# Prepwise
+# CodeSprint

-Prepwise is a company-focused coding interview preparation platform built with Next.js, Prisma, and PostgreSQL.
+CodeSprint is a company-focused coding interview preparation platform built with Next.js, Prisma, and PostgreSQL.
 It helps users practice company-specific problems, track target companies, solve coding questions in the browser, and monitor preparation progress with analytics.

 This app is designed for placement preparation and includes: